openlegend/core-rules/core/SRD.md

 ### Properties

+**Burst** - A burst weapon grants advantage equal to it’s value when it’s wielder takes makes a multi-target attack.

+**Consumable** - A consumable weapon breaks the usual rules of not tracking inventory.
+Each one occupies an inventory slot and attacking with the weapon consumes it, not to be used again.

 **Deadly** - Some weapons are so highly effective that they significantly increase damage potential beyond what the wielder would typically be capable of.
 Attacks made with this weapon gain advantage equal to their deadly value.
 A weapon cannot have a Deadly value greater than 3.

 **Defensive** - A defensive weapon grants advantage equal to it’s value when it’s wielder takes the Defend action.
+A weapon cannot have a Defensive value greater than 3.

 **Delayed Ready** - the weapon cannot be used more than once per round.
 In addition, after using the weapon, the wielder must spend a move action to ready the weapon before it can be used again.

 **Forceful** - This weapon can be used to make attacks with the Might attribute.

+**Heavy** – The weapon is particularly heavy to carry.
+You may carry a maximum number of *heavy* items equal to your Might score plus one.

 **Immobile** - the bulk and weight of this weapon is enormous.
 Moving it requires a Focus Action from an assisting character which transports the weapon 30’.